-The scenario may go something like this.
-A fax broadcaster (i.e., fax blaster) approaches you with the idea of a $200 advertising campaign comprising faxes to 5,000 businesses of a certain size and SIC in the immediate ZIP code or area code.
+A particularly nasty scenario may go something like this.
+A fax broadcaster (i.e., fax blaster) approaches you with the idea of a $200 advertising campaign comprising faxes to 5,000 businesses of a certain size and SIC in the immediate and adjacent postal ZIP codes or perhaps in your immediate telephone area code or central office prefix.
 The fax blaster represents that it will select the fax recipients from a commercially available list of companies who have indicated their willingness to receive unsolicited advertisements.
-That sounds like a real bargain, so you, as the business owner or manager, agree and collaborate with the fax blaster to customize a simple ad template, offering a discounted dental exam, free insurance evaluation or something of the sort.
+Upstanding business owner or manager that you are, you naturally ask about the legality of this sort of thing.
+The fax blaster assures you that it is perfectly legal and they have hundreds of satisfied clients.
+This all sounds like a real bargain, so you collaborate with the fax blaster to customize a simple ad template, perhaps offering a discounted dental exam, free insurance evaluation or something of the sort.
 Some of the recipients don't appreciate the unsolicited fax.
-One actually files a claim in small claims court or contacts an attorney, who files a claim on his behalf, subpoenas the transmitting fax logs, notes the fact that there were as many as 5,000 other faxes involved and seeks class action status on behalf of the one active and 5,000 or so passive plaintiffs.
-The fax broadcaster is no longer in business and nowhere to be found.
+One actually files a claim in small claims court or contacts an attorney, who files a claim on behalf of that one named plaintiff and "all others similarly situated".
+(Note: At this point, the class action attorney commonly has no idea as to how many, if any, others are "similarly situated".)
+Through the discovery process, the plaintiff's attorney gains access to the transmitting fax logs, notes the fact that there were as many as 5,000 other faxes involved and seeks class action certification on behalf of the one named plaintiff and 5,000 or so others "similarly situated".
+By the time this all unfolds, the fax broadcaster is in the wind, i.e., no longer in business and perhaps nowhere to be found.
 That leaves you, the advertiser, holding the bag, i.e., separately liable.
-If my math is correct, the exposure is in the range of $2,500,000 or $7,500,000 if the violations are proved to be willful.
-Note: Such cases often involve thousands of faxes, thousands of passive plaintiffs across dozens of jurisdictions (Remember that we're talking federal law here, but there are overlapping state laws that can increase your exposure, affect the statute of limitations, etc.) and millions of dollars.
-If your ad happened to be one of a dozen on a page, multiply the aggregate risk times a factor of 12.
-A business liability insurance policy may cover some of that, but contemporary policies typically exclude TCPA matters.
-These cases rarely go to trial but rather are settled out of court and the records sealed to mask the strategies and settlement amounts.
-In any case, so to speak, the class action attorneys at the firm of Rumpelstiltskin LLP can spin 1 junk fax into bars of gold for themselves and pigs of lead for the unsuspecting business-to-business advertiser.
-Note: if the fax logs contain evidence of other clients of the same fax broadcaster, you may have lots of company, as if that were to bring you any solace.
+If my math is correct, the exposure is in the range of $2,500,000 to $7,500,000, if the violations are proved to be willful.
+Note: Such cases often involve thousands of faxes, thousands of passive (unnamed) plaintiffs across dozens of jurisdictions, and millions of dollars.
+Remember that we're talking federal law here, but there are overlapping state laws that can affect your financial exposure, the statute of limitations, etc. This is one situation where state law can trump federal law to some extent, so the class action attorneys are very careful in selecting the jurisdiction in which they file, generally avoiding Arizona, New York and Michigan, as examples.
+They love Illinois.

-There also are a variety of defenses that can be more or less successful, depending on the specifics of the case, the jurisdiction (state vs. federal) in which it is filed, and the skill and experience of the attorneys for the plaintiffs and defense.
-The attorneys representing the plaintiffs often are highly skilled and experienced in TCPA class action litigation.
-But there also are excellent attorneys who have successfully defeated class action junk fax claims and/or mitigated plaintiffs' damage claims.
-Attorneys for both the plaintiffs and the defendant typically engage an expert witness, a role that I sometimes play-for the defense.--------------
+Assuming that you did it, anyway, there are a variety of defenses that can be more or less successful, depending on the specifics of the case, the jurisdiction (e.g., state vs. federal or even federal district) in which it is filed, and the skill and experience levels of the attorneys for the plaintiff(s) and defendant(s).
+The attorneys representing the plaintiffs often are highly skilled and experienced in TCPA class action litigation--and they can be relentless.
+There also are excellent attorneys who have successfully defeated class action junk fax claims and/or mitigated the damage.
+Attorneys for both the plaintiff and defendant often engage an expert witness, a role that I sometimes play--for the defense.--------------

 Mr. Ray Horak is an independent telecommunications consultant, lecturer, writer, columnist and author who is internationally recognized for his ability to translate complex technical matter into plain-English, commonsense terms.
 He provides litigation support services as a consulting and testifying expert across a wide range of telecom matters, including the TCPA.
 His latest books are Telecommunications and Data Communications Handbook and Webster's New World Telecom Dictionary, both published by John Wiley & Sons (2007).
 See the dictionary, in particular, for multiple authoritative definitions of analog, digital, channel, circuit, line, loop, trunk and more than 4,600 other telecom terms.

-See Mr. Horak's; Listing on Experts.com.
+See Mr. Horak's; Profile on Experts.com.

 ©Copyright - All Rights Reserved